ietf-wg-cellar/matroska-specification/tagging.md

 Advanced-users application might let you put any tag in your file.
 But for the rest of the applications, they usually give you a basic list of tags you can use.
-Both have their needs.
-But it's usually a bad idea to use custom/exotic tags because you will probably be the only person to use this information even though everyone else could benefit from it.
+Both have their needs, but it's usually a bad idea to use custom or exotic tags because you will probably be the only person to use this information even though everyone else could benefit from it.
 So hopefully, when someone wants to put information in one's file, they will find an official one that fits their need and hopefully use it.
 If it's not in the list, this person